 Jessica M. Hirsch is the Program Coordinator at the Transatlantic Academy.
 At the Academy, Ms. Hirsch provides support, budgeting, and program coordination for the Fellows.
 Prior to joining the Academy, she was an intern in the Foreign Policy and Civil Society program at GMF.
 Ms. Hirsch holds an M.A. in International Affairs from the Elliott School for International Affairs at the George Washington University, and a B.A. in International Relations and Economics from the University of Delaware.

-Ted Reinert is Program Officer at the Transatlantic Academy.
-He previously served as a research assistant with the Academy during the 2012-13 year and in other research roles with the NATO Parliamentary Assembly, the New York University Center on International Cooperation, and the Center for European Policy Analysis; as a fellow for GMF on the EUSPRING project on democracy and citizenship in North Africa after the Arab Awakening; as a media analyst with SOS International LLC; as a journalist; and as a Fulbright teaching assistant in Hamburg.
+Theodore A. Reinert is Program Officer at the Transatlantic Academy.
+At the Academy, Mr. Reinert manages and edits publications, works with the Fellows and other staff on programming and Academy management, and coordinates with partners.
+He previously served as a research assistant with the Academy during the 2012-13 year and in other research roles with the NATO Parliamentary Assembly, the New York University Center on International Cooperation, and the Center for European Policy Analysis; as a fellow for the German Marshall Fund of the United States working on the Euspring project on democracy and citizenship in North Africa; as a media analyst with SOS International LLC; as a journalist; and as a Fulbright teaching assistant in Hamburg.

 Mr. Reinert holds an M.A. in European Studies and International Economics from Johns Hopkins University’s Paul H. Nitze School of Advanced International Studies and an A.B. in English and German from Bowdoin College.